Submissions

 See below for further details on how to submit essays, poetry, fiction, music, and art.

-Therefore, the Wayfare editorial board has decided that Wayfare will only publish words written by people properly attributed.
-Said another way, Wayfare declines to publish words generated by AI technology.
+A Note on AI: Wayfare does not publish words generated by AI technology.
 However, Wayfare does not object to the appropriate use of AI as an aid for writing.
 Read the full policy for more details.

 Privacy Policy: All writing that names identifiable living individuals will be published with the consent of the individuals.